-I don’t know about you, but when I have a problem I discuss it in my head to try and find a solution.
+I don’t know about you, but I discuss it in my head to try and find a solution when I have a problem.
 That is basically what your child is doing, but out loud.

 Is It OK For A Kid To Have An Imaginary Friend?

 Having an imaginary friend is usually nothing to be concerned about.
 This is a part of your child growing up and is a key part of their imagination kicking in.